Near Optimality of Discrete-Time Approximations for Controlled McKean-Vlasov and Large Interacting Particle Diffusions: Discrete-Time Approximate McKean-Vlasov Model and Near Optimality

 We now show that the infimum is attained, in particular, arguing as \cite{pham2016discrete} we have there exists an optimal control $U^{h, *} \in \Um^h$ which is Markov such that $V_T^h(x) = \cJ_{T,h}^{U^{h, *}}(x)$.
 To this end, we also obtain a weak Feller continuity property, which will be utilized further later in the paper in Section \ref{FiniteModApp} in the context of finite model approximations.
-In particular, we have the following theorem \begin{theorem} Suppose Assumptions \ref{Alipschitz}, \ref{Abounded} and \ref{Acost} hold.
-Then \begin{itemize} \item[(i)] The map is continuous for every bounded continuous $g: \Rd \to \RR$.
-That is, the discrete-time kernel is weakly continuous (or weak Feller). \item[(ii)] There exists $U^{h, *} \in \Um^h$ (which is Markov) such that
+In particular, we have the following theorem